andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

  updated_at: Wed, 31 Jul 2024 23:55:59.297526000 CDT -05:00>
 ```

-Another transaction option is a read only transaction, which again is fairly uncommon, and does not seem to be supported by Active Record.
-The idea would be that a real only transaction allows Postgres to avoid overhead associated with locking resources, so a theoretically higher level of TPS is possible.
+Another transaction option is a read only transaction, which is fairly uncommon, and does not seem to be supported by Active Record.
+The idea would be that a read only transaction allows Postgres to avoid overhead associated with locking resources, so a theoretically higher level of TPS is possible.
 This should again be benchmarked using [pgbench](https://www.postgresql.org/docs/current/pgbench.html).

 In SQL, a read only transaction is created like this:
 ```sql